Ramón Castro Ruz: Biography

 After the revolution, the 87.6 km2 family farm that employed 400 people and produced sugar cane, oranges, cattle and lumber, along with its core 26 buildings became legal property of the state.
 He was allowed to retain 4 km2.
 He was occasionally at odds with the new government.
 In November 1959, after Fidel denounced the newspaper Prensa Libre for opposing the revolution, Ramón came to the newspaper's defense.
 The government's official newspaper then denounced Ramón in an editorial on its front page that said he had not joined the insurgents alongside his brothers in the 1950s because of his "lack of courage and the permanent desire to make money".
 A year later he was attacked for his role in the Cuba Cane Growers Association, an organization that had been dissolved for its association with U.S. interests before the revolution and a lack of enthusiasm for the revolution after it succeeded.
 Before that season's harvest concluded, he called for raising wage rates for 200,000 laborers on private sugar cane farms to match those paid on cooperative farms.

 He worked as a consultant to government ministries and founded the state-owned companies that managed the production of oranges and the transportation of sugarcane.
 He was one of the founders of the Communist Party of Cuba in 1965 and served as a deputy in the National Assembly, the Cuban legislature.
 He studied and implemented improved production techniques in sugarcane and dairy farming.
 In the 1990s, he helped facilitate the importation of cattle from Florida, which led to the creation of a new breed of cattle.
 Of his brother's fame he said: "Fidel has one ambition.
 I have another.
 His thing is political.
 Mine is the street.
 I am free, and he's in a kind of a prison."
-Unlike el presidente he continued to smoke cigars until the day he died.
+Unlike Fidel, he continued to smoke cigars until the day he died.

-In 2007, when Fidel was recovering from surgery, Ramón told an interviewer that he "is doing very well, protected by the socialist saints....
+In 2007, when Fidel was recovering from surgery, Ramón told an interviewer that he "is doing very well, protected by the socialist saints. [...]
 All of us brothers are very resilient."

 He and his wife Janice had three children, Ramón Omar, Lina, and Ángel Castro.
 Castro died on 23 February 2016.
 His death was announced in Granma, the official newspaper of the Cuban Communist Party.
-His brother, Fidel died 9 months later on 25 November 2016.
+His brother Fidel died 9 months later on 25 November 2016.